soliditybank/Contracts/README.md

 # Contracts
-Contracts used in Solidity Bank
+All contracts used in SolidityBank are public.